Social media and suicide: Cyberbullying and suicide

 Cyberbullying has received considerable attention as a possible cause of suicide.
+With the rise of social media, the risk of falling victim to blackmail has also increased.
 It has been deemed a major health concern for affected teens and a major health threat to those affected by the psychological trauma inflicted by perpetrators on social media.
-While there isn’t one Federal Law that is specific to cyberbullying, 48 states have laws against cyberbullying or online harassment with 44 of those states having criminal sanctions within the laws.
+While there isn't one Federal Law that is specific to cyberbullying, 48 states have laws against cyberbullying or online harassment with 44 of those states having criminal sanctions within the laws.
 Many states have enhanced their harassment laws to include online harassment.
 Criminal harassment statutes often provide a basis for bringing charges in severe cases, and more serious criminal charges have been brought in cases where evidence indicates a resultant suicide or other tragic consequences.
 Civil remedies have been sought in many cases where criminal liability was difficult to prove.

-In 2006, 13 year old Megan Meier hanged herself in her bedroom closet following a series of MySpace messages that came from a friend's mother and her 18 year old associate, who posed as a teen boy named “Josh Evans” and encouraged Megan to commit suicide.
-The mother, Lori Drew, faced federal conspiracy charges related to computer fraud and abuse, but was later acquitted.
+In 2006, 13 year old Megan Meier hanged herself in her bedroom closet following a series of MySpace messages that came from a friend's mother and her 18 year old associate, who posed as a 16-year-old boy named "Josh Evans" and encouraged Megan to commit suicide.
+The mother, Lori Drew, faced federal conspiracy charges related to computer fraud and abuse (see United States v.
+Drew), but was later acquitted.

-In 2012, Canadian high school student Amanda Todd hanged herself after being blackmailed by a stalker, and suffering from repeated cyberbulling and harassment at school.
+In 2012, Canadian high school student Amanda Todd hanged herself after being blackmailed by a stalker, and suffering from repeated cyberbullying and harassment at school.
 On September 7, Todd posted a 9-minute YouTube video titled My story: Struggling, bullying, suicide, self-harm, which showed her using a series of flashcards to tell of her experiences being bullied.
 The video went viral after her death on October 10, 2012, receiving over 1,600,000 views by October 13, 2012, with news websites from around the world linking to it.

 In 2014, Conrad Roy killed himself after exchanging numerous text messages with Michelle Carter, his long-distance girlfriend, who repeatedly encouraged him to commit suicide.
 She was found guilty of involuntary manslaughter, and sentenced to 15 months in prison.
 Carter was released in January 2020.